RubyMoney/money-rails/docs/multiple_sources.md

 Once restarted, bundling against `http://localhost:9292` will fetch gems from `https://my.gem-source.local`.
-If you had bundled before making these changes, fear not; bundling with a different default gem source will store gems in a separate location, ensuring different sources won't leak between eachother.
+If you had bundled before making these changes, fear not; bundling with a different default gem source will store gems in a separate location, ensuring different sources won't leak between each other.

 ## Bundling with Multiple Sources